Saudi Arabia national football team: Revival (2017–present)

+Saudi Arabia struggled in their 2026 FIFA World Cup qualification campaign.
+After the second round, Saudi Arabia's third round proved troublesome; excluding China as the only team Saudi Arabia grabbed full six points, they obtained only one point against Indonesia along with a 2–0 home loss to Japan, the first time ever Saudi Arabia lost to the Japanese at home.
+Roberto Mancini was then sacked and Hervé Renard was recalled to salvage Saudi Arabia's campaign, but Saudi Arabia still failed to finish second place behind Australia in the end, resulting in their appearance in the fourth round.

+Saudi Arabia participated in their first CONCACAF Gold Cup tournament in 2025, reaching the quarter-finals where they lost 2–0 to Mexico.
+They then qualified for the 2026 FIFA World Cup in October 2025, following their 3–2 fourth-round win over Indonesia and a goalless draw to Iraq that allowed Saudi Arabia to stay on top by superior goals scored; this is their third consecutive World Cup appearance and seventh overall.

 Kits and crests

-Traditionally, Saudi Arabia's home kit is white with green trim, and the away kit is green with white trim (flag colors).
+Traditionally, Saudi Arabia's home kit is white with a green trim, and the away kit is green with a white trim (the Saudi flag colors).
+The team switched their colors to green as the home and white as the away in 2023.

 Kit suppliers

 Rivalries

-Saudi Arabia's main rivals are mostly from the same Persian/Arabian Gulf, notably Iran, Iraq, Qatar, Kuwait and the United Arab Emirates.
+Saudi Arabia's main rivals are mostly from the Gulf, notably Iran, Iraq, Qatar, Kuwait, and the United Arab Emirates.

 Due to historical reasons, matches against Iran have been frequently followed and seen by Saudis as the most important rival.
 This stems from the strong hatred between Saudi Arabia and Iran, in particular in recent years due to historical enmities.
-Iran is leading the series by one game.
-Saudi Arabia has 4 wins, 6 draws, and 5 losses against Iran.
-It's one of 10 most heated rivalries with political influence.
+Saudi Arabia has won 6 matches, drew 6 times, and lost 5 against Iran.
+It is one of the ten most heated rivalries with political influence.

-Saudi Arabia's other heated rival is Iraq.
-However, the rivalry only began in the 1970s.
+Saudi Arabia's rivalry against Iraq began in the 1970s.
 Due to the Gulf War, in which Iraq invaded Saudi Arabia's ally Kuwait, Saudi Arabia and Iraq eventually became bitter rivals fighting to salvage Arab pride.
-The two countries since then have an up-and-down in relations, often ranged from lack of cooperation and political confrontation.
+The two countries since then have been up-and-down in relations, often ranging from lack of cooperation to political confrontation.
 Iraq almost pulled out of the 21st Arabian Gulf Cup after the country was disallowed to host the competition in a move believed to be motivated by Saudi Arabia.

-Outside the West Asian border, Saudi Arabia also has other rivalries with fellow Asian powerhouses like Japan, Australia and South Korea; as well as having rivalries with Arab opponents of North Africa, mostly Algeria, Egypt, Morocco and Tunisia.
+Outside the Middle East, the Saudis also have established rivalries with South Korea, Japan (including two Asian Cup finals) and most recently Australia.